 9.1 INTRODUCTION

-This final chapter

-presents the main conclusions from the research, identifies areas for future research and development and acknowledges some of the limitations of the research project.
-In doing so, this chapter is organised to link completion of the systematic review with current and future understandings of the application of ST approaches.
+The primary objective for this thesis was to undertake a systematic review of the application of ST approaches in health, social care and public services.
+This final chapter appraises the achievement of the research aims and objectives.
+In doing so, the limitations of the research project are identified.
+This chapter also brings together the review findings to offer recommendations for developing leading integrated care services for adults and future policy, research and practice.

 9.2 CONTRIBUTION TO THE FIELD

-In framing the contribution that this thesis provides, it is necessary to reconsider what is understood about the application of system thinking approaches.
+In framing the contribution that this thesis provides, it is necessary to reconsider what has been learned from undertaking the systematic review of the application of system thinking approaches.
 As discussed in chapter one, there is an evolving body of research in the practice of systems science.
 Previous research is not substantial and exploration in the form of a thematic series of the application of ST in health, extended knowledge through reviewing its application in low- and middle-income countries (Taghreed, 2014).
 In addition, although finding other systematic reviews of the application of ST was not a focus of this research, the database searches did retrieve three other systematic reviews (Carey et al, 2015; Coulter et al, 2015; van der Heijden, 2020).
 Therefore this thesis will contribute to this research inquiry in light of emerging interest.

 While findings have identified areas in which systems science can advance intervention in public services, themes from analysis of the review papers have generated discussions from a perspective of developing systems research in public health.
 Although many academic papers have added to understandings of ST approaches, this protocol-driven thesis provides new knowledge by systematically searching and reviewing the application of systems-based approaches in health, social care and public services.
 Analysis of the review papers has provided theoretical understandings to develop understandings of the complex processes involved in investigating systems.
 In exploring and explaining the intricacy of interconnected components in a system, the literature has highlighted the fundamental role of systems theory and how its theoretical branches guide the application of systems-based approaches to investigate and interpret an identified problem in empirical research.
 This thesis provides descriptive insights to the practice of ST and offers lessons learned that can transfer to develop future service organisation and delivery models for adults; demands for DN services in the Company partner in particular.

+9.2.1 Recommendations for Policy, Research and Practice

+The following recommendations draw on the findings from the systematic review and insights gained at the knowledge exchange event:

+Shared visions – The insights and experiences of the citizen-user, front-line staff, clinical leaders and management are crucial to understand complex systems and shape services to achieve organisational change.

+Co-production - Collaborative approaches to decision-making are essential to build systems that recognise local challenges and opportunities.

+Adaptability - While centrally led policies shape the political environment of health, social care and public services systems, there is also a need for local level policies that implement the system in a way that meets the needs of local populations.

+Evaluation – Policy and practice success is best measured against local and citizen-led outcomes, rather than centralised objectives.

 9.3 STRENGTHS AND LIMITATIONS